Caregiver changes

 Gaining work experience

-As of June 25, 2024 participants in the recently ended pilot program (June 17, 2024) who were under the “gaining experience” pathway may submit evidence of having completed six months (full-time) of their work experience to complete the processing of their permanent residence application.
-Evidence they need to submit include:
+Since June 25, 2024 participants in the recently ended pilot program (June 17, 2024) who were under the “gaining experience” pathway may submit evidence of having completed six months (full-time) of their work experience to complete the processing of their permanent residence application.
+Evidence they must submit include:

 • CRA’s Notice of Assessment;